 Like most of us, I have a closet off my bedroom.
 For me, it’s a place for my not-so-trendy clothes and a makeshift writing desk.
 While I technically share this space with my husband Kirk, you know the truth: the closet is mine.

 But my closet also represents a metaphorical place where I cry, pray, occasionally throw things, get mentally dressed and undressed, hide stuff I have no idea what to do with, and sing and dance like nobody’s watching.
-My closet is where I attempt to quiet the chaos of life and its emotions, finding rest.
+My closet is where I attempt to quiet the chaos of life’s emotions finding rest.
 It is a place where my story is written.

-So, step into my closet where we can share our failures and triumphs.
-We’ll evaluate our emotional wardrobes, try some new styles, throw away the junk we should never have bought in the first place, laugh at ourselves, even cry.
-But most important, we will be real about life and faith.
+So regardless of who you are and where you have been, you dear lady, can pull up a chair in my closet.
+Together we will evaluate our emotional wardrobes, try some new styles, establish habits for fashionable faith, throw away the junk we should never have bought in the first place, laugh at ourselves, even cry.
+But most importantly, we will be real about life and faith.

 Join me and let’s build a wardrobe of faith that is positively fabulous, and in the process let’s cultivate a sisterhood of joy that is contagious!